 This document details the Information Security (IS) related obligations we assume as your supplier and aims to give you information about our Information Security Management System (ISMS).

-ARKK holds ISO27001 certification from a UKAS certified body since 2016.
+ARKK holds ISO27001 certification from a UKAS certified body (Approachable) since 2016.

-Our Information Security Management System (ISMS) covers the delivery of software and services that enable customers to transform internal financial data for submission to regulatory bodies, including managing clients’ data, from the London and Belfast Offices.
+Our Information Security Management System (ISMS) covers the delivery of software and services that enable customers to transform internal financial data for submission to regulatory bodies, including managing clients’ data, from our London and Belfast offices.

-Third party service providers (including information processing service providers) are beyond the scope, however assurance exists in the form of contractual agreements, and the review of these is within scope.
+Third party service providers (including information processing service providers) are beyond the scope, however assurance exists in the form of contractual agreements, security due diligence and the review of these is within scope.

 Logical Access Control